claritychallenge/clarity/recipes/cad1/task1/baseline/README.md

 * **FMA Small** contains the FMA small subset of the FMA dataset [7].

-* FMA small dataset is not used in the evaluation.
-This dataset does not provide the independent stems, but only the full mix.
+Tracks from the FMA small dataset are not included in the MUSDB18-HQ.
+This dataset does not provide independent stems but only the full mix.
-However, it can be used for any unsupervised learning task.
+However, it can be used to train an unsupervised model to better initialise a supervised model.

 ```text
 cadenza_data